xmos/sw_usb_audio/doc/hw_mic_array.rst

 LED 12 (D14) is positioned next to the middle microphone.

 A green LED (PGOOD) by the USB connector indicates a 3V3 power good signal.

 Four general purpose push-button switches are provided.
 When pressed, each button creates a connection from the I/O to GND.

-For full details regarding the hardware please refer to `xCORE Microphone Array Hardware Manual <https://www.xmos.com/download/private/xCORE-Microphone-Array-Hardware-Manual%281v1%29.pdf>`_.
+A standard XMOS xSYS interface (J2) is provided to allow host debug of the board via JTAG.

-The reference board has an associated firmware application that uses the USB Audio 2.0 software reference platform.
-Details of this application can be found in section :ref:`usb_audio_sec_mic_arr_audio_sw`.
+The board also includes Ethernet conextivity, however, this is outside the scope of this documentation.

 |newpage|